franceslinyc/franceslinyc.github.io/experience.markdown

 #### Statistical Consulting Services

-**Primary Consultant, Oregon State University, Corvallis, OR, Sep 2022 –**
+**Primary Consultant, Oregon State University, Corvallis, OR, Sep 2022 – Dec 2022**

--
+- Consulted on a Public Health PhD project involving chi-square test, etc. for SRH (sexual and reproductive health) curriculum development in central Botswana

+- Consulted on a Horticulture PhD project involving GLMs (e.g. logit and Poisson regression), etc. for establishment of TJ (*Trissolcus japonicus*) in Oregon

 <br/>
 <br/>